-The Overall SDBIP achievement is 44 indicators achieved target as predetermined, 11 indicators exceed target, whereas 11 indicators over exceeded target, 35 indicators had a below average performance and 4 indicators were unsatisfactory on performance the total performance is 2, 8 which is a fair Performance for the institution as a whole; the institutional performance is at 2, 8 for key performance indicators and 2, 6 for project implementation
+The Overall SDBIP achievement is forty-nine (49) indicators achieved target as predetermined, seventeen (17) six (6) indicators over exceeded target, fifty-six (56) indicators had a below average performance and two (2) indicators performed unsatisfactory by standards set for good performance.
+The total performance is 2.6, which is a fair Performance for the institution as a whole; the institutional performance is at 2.8 for key performance indicators and 2, 1 for project implementation as per Municipal Performance Regulations for Municipal Managers and Managers directly accountable to Municipal Manager, Regulation 805 of 2006, adapted to comply with the Lephalale Local Municipality's performance management requirements.